tidalmigrations/tidalmigrations.github.io/pages/user guides/exporting_move_groups_to_csv.md

 permalink: exporting-servers-to-csv.html
 ---

-Here we will show how to take an entire migration wave of servers from Tidal Migrations and export them for direct ingestion into RiverMeadow, to perform a VM migration.
+Here we will show how to take an entire migration wave of servers from Tidal and export them for direct ingestion into RiverMeadow, to perform a VM migration.

 # Requirements